dalibo/pandocker/tests/expected/dokuwiki/syntax.dokuwiki.md

 indent your text by two spaces and use a `*` for unordered lists or a `-` for ordered ones.

 - This is a list
 - The second item
   - You may have different levels
 - Another item

 1. The same list but ordered
 2. Another item
     1. Just use indention for deeper levels
-3. That\'s it
+3. That's it

 <!-- -->